• Skip to main content

 Related Articles

-How To Make Your Life Neurodivergent-friendly
+Make Your Life Neurodivergent-friendly with the Adaptation Explorer Workbook

-You've tried all the ADHD tips online, but nothing seems to stick.
-That's because neurodivergent brains don't come with universal solutions—what helps one person might not work for you at all.
+Neurodivergent brains don't come with universal solutions—what helps one person might not work for you at all.
+So if you've tried all the ADHD tips online, but nothing seems to stick, you're not alone.
 Here's how to discover your specific adaptations and create a life that actually works for YOUR brain.
 Explore your needs, what environments you work best in, what overwhelms you, and what helps you regulate.

 communication self-care support